EricssonResearch/dnt/doc/oam.md

 Fixed header is same as ping.

-Json has mostly the same info as ping
+Json has mostly the same info as ping.

  * type = "rping"
- * phase = "request"
+ * code = "request"
  * return - ip/port where the ping reply should be sent
     * ip
     * port
  * stream - name of the stream where the start point is, important for reply processing (note: at the target node the stream can have different name!)
- * target - the end point that must process the request, cannot be "any"
+ * target - the end point that must process the request, can **not** be "any"
- * **command** - the ping command to be executed on the remote node, specifies a start point that can be different from the target of the rping
+ * **command** - the ping command to be executed on the remote node, specifies a start point that can be different from the target of the rping, can't start with "@if" because the return interface is specified in the "return" field
  * send_s - timestamp seconds
  * send_ns - timestamp nanoseconds

+Three actors: originator -> *rping* -> initiator -> *ping* -> responder -> *ping response* -> originator

 Receiving such a request triggers a normal ping by interpreting "command" as it came from the command line, minus the "ping" at the beginning.
 The initiated ping will use "stream" and "session" from this request instead of the ones allocated on the receiver.
 The return interface is the one supplied in this request instead of one of the interfaces on the receiver.

-### rping reply
+### rping error

-This is an error message.
+This is an error message, sent to the originator when the initiator could not send the ping.
 Currently unimplemented.

+Json has mostly the same info as ping reply.

+ * type = "rping"
+ * code = "error"
+ * error - the error message

 ### rlist request

+The originator of an rping can discover start points on the potential initiator nodes.

 Fixed header is same as ping.
 Json has mostly the same info as ping.

- * type = "rping"
+ * type = "rlist"
- * phase = "request"
+ * code = "request"
  * return - ip/port where the ping reply should be sent
     * ip
     * port